franleplant/dating-with-node/README.md

 npm install
 ```

 Run the project and reload the project when a source file changes.
-We use [Nodemon](https://github.com/remy/nodemon) internally.
+We use  internally.

+Run the project and restart node server when changes are made to source files.
+This feature uses [Nodemon](https://github.com/remy/nodemon).

 ```bash
 npm start